glamperd/POAPBot/README.md

 The bot will offer a default value for each parameter.
 If an event is being modified, the default value will be the event's current value.
 To select the default value, respond with a `-` (hyphen) character.

+### Codes
+The *!setup* dialog will request a set of codes.
+The expected format is a text file containing 1 code per line.

+Codes will be issued to participants during an event in the direct message from the bot.
+The code will be inserted to replace the placeholder - `{code}` - in the _response message_.

+Codes will be chosen at random from the list when a participant's message is received.
+As noted above, a user will only receive the response a single time, so they will only receive one code.
+Codes must be unique.
+If a duplicate code is included, it will be ignored.

+The bot will report the number of codes available when a file is uploaded.
+The number of codes reported is the count of unique codes available at that time.
+The same count is reported in the response to a *!status* or *!list* command.
+The count will reduce as an event proceeds, always reflecting the number of remaining available codes.

 ### Data stores
 Event data is stored in a PostgreSQL database, and will be preserved indefinitely.
 Members participating in an event will be tracked in a Redis data store.
 This enables the bot to avoid responding more than once to a member.
 The Redis data store is not persistent, and will eventually be cleared.
 In any case, the store will be cleared at the start of an event.

+Codes are stored in Redis, with a unique set for each guild.
+The set will be lost in the event that Redis is shut down, and reloaded from file if the bot is shut down and restarted.
+This must not happen while an event is in progress, or codes will be re-loaded from the file and possibly re-used.